EEOB-BioData/BCB546X-R/_episodes/02-r-language-basics.md

 teaching: 30
 exercises: 20
 questions:
-- "How to do simple calculations in R"
+- "How to do simple calculations in R?"
 - "How to assign values to variables and call functions?"
 - "What are R's vectors, vector data types, and vectorization?"
 - "How to install packages?"
 - "How can I get help in R?"
+- "What is an R Markdown file and how can I create one?"
 objectives:
 - "To understand variables and how to assign to them"
 - "To be able to use mathematical and comparison operations"